Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Sharp bounds and efficient estimation

 \subsection{Extension to policy improvement}

 Our main results from above focus on optimizing the value function $V(\pi)$, which is common in practice \citep[e.g.,][]{Dudik.2011, Hatt.2022b}.
 However, in some scenarios, an established baseline policy $\pi_0$ may be available; then, one may aim to make a small relative improvement yet with certain guarantees.
-This setting is commonly termed as \emph{policy improvement} \cite{Thomas.2015, Kallus.2018c, Kallus.2021d, Laroche.2019}.
+This setting is commonly termed as \emph{policy improvement} \citep{Kallus.2018c, Kallus.2021d, Laroche.2019,Thomas.2015}.

-Hence, we no longer aim to minimize bounds on the value function $V(\pi)$ but, instead, bounds on the regret of a candidate policy against a baseline policy \cite{Kallus.2018c}.
-Specifically, we can define the \emph{regret} of policy $\pi$ over baseline $\pi_0$ as {

-} Hence, a negative regret implies that policy $\pi$ improves upon $\pi_0$.
-Importantly, the optimal confounding-robust policy $\pi^*$ in \Eqref{eq:minimax_value} can also be defined as the policy $\pi$ that achieves the best relative improvement over baseline $\pi_0$ in the worst-case scenario, that is, {
+Hence, we no longer aim to minimize bounds on the value function $V(\pi)$ but, instead, bounds on the regret of a candidate policy against a baseline policy \citep{Kallus.2018c}.
+Specifically, we can define the \emph{regret} of policy $\pi$ over baseline $\pi_0$ as $R_{\pi_0}(\pi) = V(\pi) - V(\pi_0)$.
+Hence, a negative regret implies that policy $\pi$ improves upon $\pi_0$.
+Importantly, the optimal confounding-robust policy $\pi^*$ in \Eqref{eq:minimax_value} can also be defined as the policy $\pi$ that achieves the best relative improvement over baseline $\pi_0$ in the worst-case scenario, that is,

-} This definition is \emph{equivalent} to \Eqref{eq:minimax_value}.
+This definition is \emph{equivalent} to \Eqref{eq:minimax_value}.
 Nevertheless, the above objective may be preferred in practice when aiming at policy improvement.

 We now show in the following three corollaries that our results directly generalize to policy improvement.
 First, we provide a closed-form solution for an upper bound of the regret function $R_{\pi_0}(\pi)$, given our sensitivity constraints $\mathcal{P}(\Gamma)$.